 - Butylated hydroxyanisole (BHA): Oily preparations

-- Butylated hydroxytoluene (BHT): Oily preparations, oils
+- Butylated hydroxytoluene (BHT): Oily preparations and oils

 - Tocopherol (Vitamin E): Oily preparations, emulsions

-- Prevent life-threatening microbial contamination
+- Advantages: Prevent microbial contamination and allow economical multi-dose packaging.

 5. Solvents